Rainfall-Prediction/Rainfall-Prediction/README.md

 ## Domain: Environment

-## Aim:
+## Objective:
-To apply various Machine Learning models on the rainfall dataset to predict whether it is going to rain or not the following day.
+To apply various Classification and Regression machine learning models on the rainfall dataset to predict whether it is going to rain or not the following day.
+And if yes, then how much mm ?

 ## Dataset Description:
 This dataset contains about 11 years (2007-2017) of daily weather observations from many locations across Australia.
 The Data has been processed to provide a target variable "RainTomorrow" (whether it rains on the following day - Yes/No).